signomix/signomix-main/README.md

 **IoT & data management platform**

-The next versions and the target architecture of Signomix will be available in a separate repository: signomix-ta
+A hosted, cloud-based Signomix is available at https://signomix.com

 Services forming the platform: